Frequently Asked Questions

-- We require the use of 40mL pre-cleaned borosilicate EPA vials with septa caps, purchased from a major laboratory supplier; quality assurance grade is not necessary.
-Please order your EPA vials early; there are often several weeks delay.
+- Mandatory use of 40mL pre-cleaned borosilicate EPA vials with septa caps, purchased from a major laboratory supplier; quality assurance grade is not necessary.
+Please order your EPA vials early; they are often back-ordered.

 Concentration only (ppm-C) = 1 vial per sample

 Inorganic 13C (DIC/TIC) only,with or without concentration = 2 identical full vials (no headspace) with extra septum

 Organic 13C (DOC/TOC) only, with or without concentration = 2 identical vials (extra septum not necessary; a small amount of head space is ok)

 Inorganic AND organic 13C (DIC/TIC & DOC/TOC) with or without concentration = 3 identical full vials all with the extra septum